 The Company has a Board comprising four non-executive Directors.
-The Chair is Marc Vlessing and the Senior Independent Director is Natasha Christie-Miller.
-Marc Vlessing, Natasha Christie-Miller and Anna Kuriakose are considered to be independent Directors by the Board.
-Marc Vlessing and Natasha Christie-Miller have served on the Board for more than nine years.
-The Board has reviewed the independence of each of Marc Vlessing and Natasha Christie-Miller and concluded that despite their long tenure, they continue to be independent.
-These reviews are formal in nature and occur annually.
-Marc and Natasha are not involved in the day- to-day running of the Company and they each provide strong strategic insight to the Company as well as robust challenge to the Investment Manager.
+The Chair is Neal Ransome and the Senior Independent Director is Barry Dean.
+Neal Ransome, Barry Dean and Lorna Tilbian are considered to be independent Directors by the Board, and this independence is considered and challenged annually through a formal review of independence.
+Barry Dean and Lorna Tilbian have served on the Board for more than nine years and will offer themselves for re-election at the forthcoming AGM in accordance with Company policy.
+The Board has reviewed the independence of Barry Dean and Lorna Tilbian and concluded that despite their long tenures, they continue to be independent.
+They are not involved in the day-to-day running of the Company and provide strong strategic insight to the Company as well as robust challenge to the Investment Manager.
 Malcolm Moss is not independent by virtue of being a partner of the Investment Manager.
 Biographical details of all Board members (including the significant commitments of the Chair) are shown on page 23.
 All non-executive Directors have sufficient time to meet their board responsibilities and no significant additional external appointments have been taken by any of the non-executive Directors during the current financial year.